yoasyo25/ruby-submissions/1705-b/1module/battleship/eddie-rose/template.md

 ### 4. Git Workflow

 * PASS:  Developer demonstrates mastery of git and GitHub; commits with appropriate frequency, with clear, atomic commits that demonstrates a clear history.
-* FAIL: Developer does not commit often, commits are overly large, poor commit messages.
-Drastic changes in code in a single commit.

 ### 4. REPL Interface